TroutTrout

 Mitigating Authentication Risks

 The primary benefit of MFA is the reduction of risks associated with compromised credentials.
 According to the Verizon Data Breach Investigations Report, over 80% of breaches involved brute force or the use of lost or stolen credentials.
-By implementing MFA, organizations can create a robust defense against unauthorized access and data breaches.
+By implementing MFA, organizations add a second verification layer that blocks credential-stuffing and phishing attacks even when passwords are compromised.

 Direct Costs of Implementing MFA